Jacob Green

-Jacob Carl Green (born January 21, 1957) is a former American football defensive end.
-He played college football for Texas A&M.
+Jacob Carl Green (born January 21, 1957) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

 Green was an All-American selection in 1979 after compiling 134 tackles and was a then school-record 20 quarterback sacks.
-Green’s 37 career sacks still rank second in A&M history behind Aaron Wallace’s 42 career sacks.
+Green's 37 career sacks still rank second in A&M history behind Aaron Wallace’s 42 career sacks.
 Green owns school records for career fumbles caused (12) and season fumbles caused (six in 1978).

 Green was a first-round draft pick (10th overall) in the 1980 NFL draft by the Seattle Seahawks.
-In his 13-year National Football League career, Green played 12 seasons for the Seattle Seahawks, as number 79, and one season for the San Francisco 49ers.
-Green recorded 97.5 career sacks for the Seahawks (unofficially 116; sacks became an official NFL statistic in 1982, Green's third season), a team record and at the time of his retirement good for number three on the all-time sacks leaderboard behind only Reggie White and Lawrence Taylor.
+In his 13-year career in the NFL, Green played 12 seasons for the Seattle Seahawks, as number 79, and one season for the San Francisco 49ers.
+Green recorded 97.5 career sacks for the Seahawks (unofficially 115.5; sacks became an official NFL statistic in 1982, Green's third season), a team record and at the time of his retirement good for number three on the all-time sacks leaderboard behind only Reggie White and Lawrence Taylor.